 Accepted students must choose from the following concentrations.

 Coursework for the Information Systems concentration emphasizes organizational problems related to designing, building, maintaining, and securing information systems.
 You’ll learn to solve organizational problems related to interactions among technologies.

 Coursework for the Marketing concentration focuses on knowledge related to marketing strategy, consumer behavior, marketing methods, and non-product marketing strategies.
 You’ll learn to solve organizational problems related to marketing to customers and other stakeholders.

 Coursework for the Organizational Behavior concentration emphasizes theory related to motivation, decision-making, employee loyalty, leadership, negotiation, and organizational culture.
 The coursework will allow you to solve people-based problems in organizations, including how to form high-performing teams, motivate people, and manage conflict.

-This concentration is not available in Fall 2023.
 Coursework for the Operations and Supply Chain Management concentration focuses on developing analytical and empirical models to address operational issues of profit, non-profit, and public sector organizations.
 You’ll learn to address managerial challenges including revenue management, quality management, new product development, technology and innovation management, and environmental performance.

 Accepted students must choose a minor area closely related to their concentration which consists of 15 credits of approved coursework.

 Examples of acceptable minor areas include psychology (for students in the Organizational Behavior concentration), industrial engineering, and statistics (for students in the Operations and Supply Chain Management concentration), sociology (for students in the Strategic Management concentration), and economics and computer science (for students in the Information Systems concentration).